 Sex crimes charges necessitate the immediate assistance of a talented and experienced sex crimes defense attorney.
 However, the average person does not know what, exactly, constitutes a sex crime in Oklahoma.
-Here is an inside look at the acts our state considers to be sex crimes.
+From our sex crimes defense attorneys at Jacqui Ford Law, here is an inside look at the acts our state considers to be sex crimes.

-The Many Different Types of Sex Crimes
+Different Types of Sex Crimes in Oklahoma

 It is also important to note internet sex crimes are also punished quite severely in Oklahoma.
 Everything from soliciting a minor for sex or nude images on the web to sexting and making an indecent or lewd proposal to a minor over the web qualify as internet sex crimes punishable by law.

 Teen Sex Crimes in the State of Oklahoma

-Consider a situation in which an adult over the age of 18 agrees to have sex with an individual who is 14-years-old and has not yet reached the age required for legal consent.
-Such an adult will be charged with statutory rape, also known as second degree rape.
-Oklahoma state law precludes the filing of rape charges against an individual 18 years of age or younger who engages in consensual sex with an individual over the age of 14.
+Consider a situation in which an adult over the age of 18 agrees to have sex with an individual who is 14 years old and has not yet reached the age required for legal consent.
+Such an adult will be charged with statutory rape, also known as second-degree rape.
+Oklahoma state law precludes the filing of rape charges against an individual 18 years of age or younger who engages in consensual sex with an individual over the age of 14, however.

-As an example, first degree rape charges are applied in instances of forcible rape, rape performed with instrumentation that causes significant bodily harm and rape of an individual incapable of providing his or her legal consent due to an unsound mind or mental illness.
+As an example, first-degree rape charges in Oklahoma are applied in instances of forcible rape, rape performed with instrumentation that causes significant bodily harm, and rape of an individual incapable of providing his or her legal consent due to an unsound mind or mental illness.

 These felonies are punishable by years in prison or even life in prison and lifelong sex offender registration.
 If you or your child are labeled as a sex offender, life will become incredibly difficult in a number of regards.
-Sex offender status limits your career opportunities as well as your ability to live in a specific part of town.
+Sex offender status limits your career opportunities, as well as your ability to live in a specific part of town.

-If you or your teen/tween have been charged with a sex crime, you should know the stakes are high.
+If you or your teen have been charged with a sex crime, you should know the stakes are high.
 Let us review the details of your particular case and build a custom-tailored legal defense.
 Contact us today to schedule an initial consultation.